Nothing but Legionair Sailplanes 2026 , with a sprinkle on the Shuttle

 Legion Air 5 hosam 2014

-Here’s a example of a more recently kitted Legionair ( Cottage Industry, after market) The fuse halves are assembled, and the spars and boom are CF(see top in box ).
-Not sure what is included for wing joiners.
+Here’s a example of a more recently kitted Legionair ( Cottage Industry, after market? ) The fuse halves are assembled, and the spars and boom are CF (see top in box ).
+CF was not used in Cecils Kits , Not sure what is included for wing joiners.
 Have not been able to find an example of a built Legionair from one of these kits

 A closer look into the box also shows what appears to be some patchwork done to the pod in the area of the root TE where the fairings meet the wing root,